KatjaGlassConsulting/ApprovalBundle/README.md

 Checkout the [Documentation](./documentation.md) for content information and [Troubleshooting](./doc_troubleshooting.md) if you have issues.

-Here is a short live demo:
+Here is a short live demo (for Kimai2 in version 1):

 ![Example process for Teamleads](./_documentation/ApprovalTeamlead.gif)

 ## Kimai2 Version 1 vs. Version 2

-The Plugin as located in the `main` branch, supports the version 1 of Kimai.
-Version 2 which is live is currently (december 2023) not fully supported, thanks to
+The Plugin as located in the `main` branch, supports the version 2 of Kimai.
+Version 1 support is available in the branch `bundle_for_kimai_v1`.
+For now new updates will be implemented in version 1 and then migrated to version 2 later on - major updates are not expected.
-Vitor Mattos and Sam MacLennan which are contributing for this update.
-The branch for the Kimai version 2 is available in the branch `kimai_v2_update`.

 ## Requirements

-- Requires Kimai 2, V1.16.10 - V1.30.11 (Kimai2 Version 2 is under development by collaborators in branch `kimai_v2_update`)
+- Requires Kimai 2, V1.16.10 - V1.30.11 (for ApprovalBundle in Version 1.x as in `bundle_for_kimai_v1`)
+- Required Kimai 2, >= Version 2.5 (for ApprovalBundle in Version 2.x as in default `main`)

 Optional but recommended:
-- MetaFields plugin - without "overtime" will not be shown unless "Display Overtime" is activated and "Settings workdays" are set for the future )
 - LockdownPerUser plugin ([GitHub](https://github.com/kevinpapst/LockdownPerUserBundle)) - without the lockdown functionality will not work
+- MetaFields plugin - optional setting of working hours per day per user unless specified in ApprovalBundle "Settings workday"

 ## Features